Cerebrovascular & Skull Base Surgery Clinical Fellowship

 The Department of Neurological Surgery at the University of Washington offers a Clinical Fellowship in Cerebrovascular and Skull Base Surgery.
 The Cerebrovascular and Skull Base Fellow is appointed as an Acting Instructor/Senior Fellow in the Department of Neurological Surgery.
 The fellowship will be under the supervision of Professor Laligam N. Sekhar, and will provide training in microsurgery and endoscopic surgery, and opportunity for research.
 It does not include any endovascular training.

-Interested applicants should send a letter of application, curriculum vitae, and names of two references to:
+Interested applicants should send a letter of application, curriculum vitae, and names of three references to:

 The University of Washington is building a culturally diverse faculty and strongly encourages applications from women and minority candidates.
 The University of Washington is an Equal Opportunity/Affirmative Action employer.